Travian Games: Travian Games as a third-party publisher

 In 2017, Travian Games announced its support for the Texan developer studio Portalarium in the release of the MMOG Shroud of the Avatar for the European market, as well as in South and Central America, the Middle East and North Africa.
 The online game was created by well-known game designer Richard Garriott.

-Portalarium confirmed on 28 November 2018 that Shroud of the Avatar is no longer being published by Travian games.
+Portalarium confirmed on 28 November 2018 that Shroud of the Avatar is no longer being published by Travian Games.

 Travian Games GmbH acts as third-party publisher for the MMORPG Crowfall, which is set to launch in 2019.
 The game is being developed by ArtCraft Entertainment, based in Texas.
 The first client-based game in the company's history attracted around US$2.8 million, making it the most successful crowdfunding project in video game history.

+Over the years, the company discontinued its third-party marketing activities due to a lack of success.

 Charitable commitment

 Travian Games assumes social responsibility as part of various charitable projects.
 Since 2010, the company has been supporting GamesCampMunich – a conference for young students and those interested in the video game industry.
 The company additionally became a sponsor for the Munich Children's Hospice Foundation in 2017.
 Not only does the company raise donations for the organization, it also engages in voluntary work for the charity.

 In addition, Travian Games GmbH uses green energy from Bavarian hydro-electric power plants.
 The supplier, Polarstern, is one of the Ökotest test winners; it supplies the electricity and supports a family in Cambodia in the construction of a micro biogas installation for each of its customers.
 This kind of installation changes the lives of entire families and promotes sustainability.